alexanderkoller/pergamon/pergamon.typ

 ==== Changes in 0.4.0 (unreleased)
 - Introduced the `format-field` argument, which allows flexible control over how #pergamon formats individual #bibtex fields in the reference.
+- More flexible control over the bibstring table.
 - Cleaned up the formatting of titles that permit subtitles.

 ==== Changes in v0.3.2 (2025-10-02)